 If you had a month to study anything you wanted to, what would you choose to learn?
-Would you lose yourself in electronic music?
-Could you learn how to create intaglio prints or try your shot at an acting class?
-Maybe you’d study the human connection, or explore the shared accounts of prominent religious figures.
-Your J-Term, your choice.
+Would you lose yourself in Shakespeare?
+Could you learn how to create 4D art or try your shot managing a global crisis as a future world leader?
+Maybe you’d study the pursuit of happiness, or explore the science behind magic, your choice.

 Carthage’s January Term offers students the opportunity to immerse themselves in course topics not always available during the spring and fall terms.
 While many students choose to study abroad during J-Term, most students remain on campus, where they take a single course in a subject of their choosing.

-J-Term courses meet for three hours every day, either from 9 a.m. to noon or from 1 to 4 p.m.
-This format allows students to dive deep into their course material, and then spend the other half of the day studying, hanging out with friends, or enjoying the Wisconsin winter.
+J-Term courses meet for three hours daily, from 9 a.m. to noon or from 1 to 4 p.m.
+This format allows students to dive deep into their course material and then spend the other half of the day studying, hanging out with friends, or enjoying the Wisconsin winter.

 Here’s a look at some of the courses offered on campus during J-Term.

-The traditions of Judaism, Christianity, and Islam share accounts about prominent figures and have significantly different interpretations of what they share.
-Students will examine the Jewish, Christian, and Muslim sacred scriptures through a comparative reading of shared key personalities.
-Similarities and differences of interpretation will be analyzed with reference to historical and modern forms of analysis of texts, with special emphasis being on developing mutual understanding and cooperation between the religious traditions.
+The traditions of Judaism, Christianity, and Islam share accounts of prominent figures and have significantly different interpretations of what they share.
+Examine the Jewish, Christian, and Muslim sacred scriptures through a comparative reading of shared key personalities.
+Similarities and differences of interpretation will be analyzed regarding historical and modern forms of analysis of texts, with special emphasis being on developing mutual understanding and cooperation between the religious traditions.
 The shared key persons include but will not necessarily be limited to Adam, Noah, Abraham, Joseph, Moses, Solomon, Mary, and Jesus.